anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If the flags are not included, the flags are implied to be 0x8000 (everything unset except for the QR flag).

-If only 1 array is included in the response, then this is the DNS answer section represented as an array of one or more DNS Resource Records (see {{sec:rr}}).
+If the response includes only 1 array, this is the DNS answer section represented as an array of one or more DNS Resource Records (see {{sec:rr}}).

-If 2 arrays are included in the response, then the first entry is a question section and the second entry is an answer section.
+If the response includes 2 arrays, the first entry is a question section and the second entry is an answer section.
 The question section is encoded like as specified in {{sec:queries}}, the answer section is represented as an array of one or more DNS Resource Records (see {{sec:rr}}).

-If 3 arrays are included, then the first section is a question section, the second an answer section, and the third an additional section (TBD: back choice to favor additional section by empirical data).
+If the response includes 3 arrays, the first section is a question section, the second an answer section, and the third an additional section (TBD: back choice to favor additional section by empirical data).
 Again, the question section is encoded like a DNS query as specified in
 {{sec:queries}} and both answer and additional sections are represented each as an array of one or more DNS Resource Records (see {{sec:rr}}).

-If 4 arrays are included, then the first section is a question section, the second an answer section, the third an authority section, and the fourth an additional section (TBD: back by empirical data).
+If the response includes 4 arrays, the first section is a question section, the second an answer section, the third an authority section, and the fourth an additional section (TBD: back by empirical data).
 They follow the specification of 3 arrays in the answer.
 The authority section is also represented as an array of one or more DNS Resource Records (see {{sec:rr}}).